 Below you can replay the timely conversations and if you’d like to continue learning more, join us for part two of the series here.

 organizing for the new world

-Our first conversation, Organizing for the New World, between Joshua Allen (co-founder of the Black Excellence Collective) and Barbara Smith (founding member of the Combahee River Collective) is happening on 11/17 and will speak to what organizing amidst a pandemic, uprisings, and an election cycle looks like in this moment, the impact Black feminist theory and anti-capitalist frameworks have had on intergenerational and intersectional movements, and how world-making is not only possible but already in existence.
+The first conversation in our #JusticeIsEssential series, Organizing for the New World, between Joshua Allen and Barbara Smith took place on 11/17 and spoke to what organizing amidst a pandemic, uprisings, and an election cycle looks like in this moment, the impact Black feminist theory and anti-capitalist frameworks have had on intergenerational and intersectional movements, and how world-making is not only possible but already in existence.

 History tells us that ordinary folks coming together, organizing themselves at the grassroots level, and standing up and fighting for systemic change is the only way to create a better world.
 Today we are living through a health and economic crisis.
 We are watching essential workers across the country put themselves and their health at risk to support us as we navigate this pandemic.
 We have also felt a collective sorrow as the pandemic disproportionately ravages through Black and brown communities.